zanarmstrong/trip-reports/alaska.md

 ### Recommendations

 #### Highly Recommended
-Backcountry backpacking in Denali -
+Backcountry, off-trail backpacking in Denali - This was Jonas' favorite thing we did in 2016, besides our own wedding.

-Watching grizzley bears in K -
+Watching grizzley bears in Katmai -

 Exit Glacier trail overlooking the ice field -

 Great Harvest Bread Company, in Anchorage - best bread ever.
 Hearty and tasty.
 Plus, huge free samples.

-Blueberry trail - If it's blueberry season, this trail is amazing for both the blueberries and the view.
+[Blueberry trail (Wolf Point Trail)](http://www.bluesberryinn.com/index.php/trail-maps) - If it's blueberry season, this trail is amazing for both the blueberries and the view.
 If it's not blueberry season, it's still a nice view at the end of the trail but the trail itself will be less fun.
 We saw more blueberries than we ever have in our lives, or ever imagined could exist in one place.
 We easily picked two liters, half of which we ate immediately, in a 2m section of the trail.
 Now I finally understand how bears could live off of blueberries.

 #### Recommended
 AirBnB in Homer -